JimberSoftware/docs/rules/scripts/scripts.md

 Depending on the platform, the script must be written in PowerShell (Windows) or Bash Script (other platforms).

+Different scripts can be executed when a client or server connects to or disconnects from Signal, depending on the selected platform.

 ## Edit User Device Script

 Scripts can be edited by clicking on the yellow pencil icon next to their name ![icon_edit.png](/icon_edit.png ':size=35').